Moona-Mazher/Ischemic-Stroke-Lesion-Segmentation-UXLSTM-ISLES-24/README.md

+## ISLES2024 challenge solution

-## Go to prediction_docker folder and follow the steps to run and save the docker
+### Go to prediction_docker folder and follow the steps to run and save the docker

 ### donwload weight from here. download, uzip and copy in resources/nnUNet_results/Dataset119_SELS-MRG/
 https://mega.nz/file/8GVHXAKZ#SwCvriFXLilT0dq2Qf1OduORhOn9qN3XdTmiNSl33fk